powerman/workflows/README.md

 #### Key Features

-- **Visual Release Control**: Release PR shows the exact version and changelog before release
+- **Visual Release Control**: Release PR shows the exact version and changelog before release.
-- **One-Click Releases**: Release by merging the release PR
+- **One-Click Releases**: Release by merging the release PR.
-- **Automatic Version Bumping**: Uses git-cliff with semantic versioning
+- **Automatic Version Bumping**: Uses git-cliff with semantic versioning.
-- **Race Condition Handling**: Prevents incorrect releases when conflicts occur
+- **Manual Version Override**: Edit PR title to set custom version.
-- **Manual Version Override**: Edit PR title to set custom version
+- **Race Condition Handling**: Prevents incorrect releases when conflicts occur.
-- **Draft Release Creation**: Creates GitHub releases with a proper changelog
+- **Draft Release Creation**: Creates GitHub releases with a proper changelog.

 #### How It Works

-1. **Auto PR Creation**: When commits are pushed to the main branch, a "release PR" is automatically created or updated
+1. **Auto PR Creation**: When commits are pushed to the main branch, a "release PR" is automatically created or updated.
-2. **Version Display**: PR title shows the next release version (calculated by git-cliff or manually set)
+2. **Version Display**: PR title shows the next release version (calculated by git-cliff or manually set).
-3. **Changelog Preview**: PR description contains the full changelog for the upcoming release
+3. **Changelog Preview**: PR description contains the full changelog for the upcoming release.
-4. **Manual Version Control**: Edit the PR title to override the version; the changelog updates automatically
+4. **Manual Version Control**: Edit the PR title to override the version; the changelog updates automatically.
-5. **Release**: Merge the PR to create a new release
+5. **Release**: Merge the PR to create a new release.
-6. **Race Condition Protection**: If changes occur during merge, a new PR is created instead of releasing
+6. **Race Condition Protection**: If changes occur during merge, a new PR is created instead of releasing.

 ### Project Requirements